Quality Cardiac Care Close to Home

 Patient Story: Jeff Wallace

-Jeff Wallance was treated at Aiken Regional after suffering a heart attack.
+Jeff Wallace was treated at Aiken Regional after suffering a heart attack.
 Hear his story:

 We are consistently one of the top-ranked hospitals in the nation for quality measures in heart attack and pneumonia care.
 We actively participate in initiatives for continuous improvement in treatment for acute myocardial infarction (heart attack), congestive heart failure and surgical care.